Mathemodica/ModelicaPowerSystemBook/README.md

 - 2021-04-14 V0.3   : First public announcement
 - 2021-04-21 V0.3.1 : Outline of the book added in Ch.
 1 + minor formatting improvements
 - 2021-06-21 V0.4   : Improved formulation, Improved formatting (1st 6 chapters), improved bibliography style, linkes to Modelica by Examples, new cover and new pictures
+- 2021-07-10 V0.5   : Improved formulation and formatting of later chapters of the book.
+A section on commercial libraries.

 ## Cover